| |

 #2) See by Sea

-Our personal favorite tour is provided by Shaun.
+Our personal favorite tour was provided by Shaun.

-With Shaun and his trusty side kick Clive, you are guaranteed a great time.
+With Shaun and his trusty side kick Clive, we were always guaranteed a great time.

-You will have seen the island from a sailor's point of view.
+You see the island from a sailor's point of view.

 And now, maestro, the REALLY BIG DRUM ROLL, please...